 INTRODUCTION

-“Temperature and relative humidity are essential elements in museums and in collections care.
+‘Temperature and relative humidity are essential elements in museums and in collections care.
 Get the conditions wrong and items could be found ruined.
-Mould, pests, deterioration, and warping are just a few of the problems that can happen if these elements are not stable and controlled.”
+Mould, pests, deterioration, and warping are just a few of the problems that can happen if these elements are not stable and controlled.’
 [1]

 Humidity

-In case of humidity all the organic materials degrade.
+All organic materials degrade in humid conditions.
 Plants and animals contain a high proportion of water, so it is unsurprising that their products also retain moisture.
 When materials absorb and retain moisture, they are described as hygroscopic.
 Such materials can and will absorb or give off moisture until they reach a state of equilibrium with the air that surrounds them.
-These materials include: Wood, Paper, Cotton, Linen, Wool, Silk, Parchment, Leather, Fur, Feathers, Ivory, Bone, Horn.
+These materials include: wood, paper, cotton, linen, wool, silk, parchment, leather, fur, feathers, ivory, bone and horn.
 When the surrounding air is very dry, organic materials will give off some of their moisture.
 They become brittle and may shrink, warp, split or crack.
 When the surrounding air is damp, the materials will absorb some of the moisture from the air.
 They may swell, cockle, warp, change shape or lose strength.
 Dampness can also cause mould and fungal growth on organic materials.
-Inorganic materials such as glass, ceramics, metals, and minerals are also affected by high or low humidity.
+Inorganic materials such as glass, ceramics, metals and minerals are also affected by high or low humidity.
 Materials that have a natural salt content may suffer from efflorescence when the air is dry.
 The salts in deteriorated glass, porous ceramics and some geological material are carried to the surface by moisture (which may have entered the pores during a period of higher humidity).
-The moisture evaporates and the salts crystallise on the surface.
-Other effects on inorganic material include: Corrosion in metals, Faded dyes and pigments, Pyrite decay in geological materials.
+The moisture evaporates, and the salts crystallise on the surface.
+Other effects on inorganic materials include: corrosion in metals, fading in dyes and pigments and pyrite decay in geological materials.
 If the humidity of the air changes frequently, hygroscopic materials will swell and shrink repeatedly.
 This causes internal stress and damage.
-This is particularly a problem in composite objects where the different materials have different rates of shrinkage.
+This is particularly a problem in composite objects made up of materials with different rates of shrinkage.
 The expansion of one material may force changes in the dimensions of another, causing considerable tension and eventually damage.
 Such damage can be observed in items like skins on drums and paintings on wooden panels.
 Moisture can also start or speed up the damaging effect of air pollutants and other harmful substances on many museum items.

 Temperature

 Objects themselves are rarely directly affected by temperature.
 Fluctuating heat, however, can damage or compromise items in indirect ways.
-Uncontrolled temperatures can cause changes in humidity, damaging sensitive objects through RH fluctuations.
+Uncontrolled temperatures can cause changes in humidity, damaging sensitive objects through fluctuations in relative humidity (RH).
 This is the main reason for controlling temperature.
-Other reasons include speed up chemical processes and biological activity, make certain materials expand and contract.
-This is particularly damaging for composite materials where parts expand at different rates.
-Also, high or low temperatures can affect the comfort of people working with or visiting collection items.
+Other reasons have to do with the way that temperature changes can speed up chemical processes and biological activity, making certain materials expand and contract.
+This is particularly damaging for composite materials with parts that expand at different rates.
+Additionally, high or low temperatures can affect the comfort of people working with or visiting collection items.

 Moreover, temperature and humidity affect each other.
 The humidity of the air depends on the temperature.
-Where one cubic metre of air holds 10 g of water at 10 °C, the same volume can hold over 30 g when the air is heated up to 30 °C. Measuring the amount of moisture in grammes, or absolute humidity, doesn't mean much when monitoring a museum's environment.
+While one cubic metre of air holds 10 g of water at 10 °C, the same volume can hold over 30 g when the air is heated to 30 °C. Measuring absolute humidity – the number of grammes of moisture in the air – doesn't mean much when monitoring a museum's environment.
 10 g of water feels damp at 10 °C but will seem dry at 30 °C.

-Instead, the environment in museums is measured in relative humidity (RH).
+Instead, the environment in museums is measured in terms of relative humidity (RH).
 This is expressed as a percentage of the maximum amount of water the air can hold at that temperature.
 For example: